elifesciences-publications/mGluR_MLI_in-vivo/README.md

-Analysis scripts of calcium imaging data in locomoting mice
+Analysis scripts of calcium imaging in locomoting mice
 ==============================

 The repository contains custom written Python scripts used to extract calcium transients during forced locomotion.

-In the calcium-based plasticity model, pre- and postsynaptic spike induce calcium transients.
-Synaptic depression or potentiation is induced whenever the compound calcium trace crosses the depression or the potentiation threshold, respectively.

-The here published python scripts implement the steps and calculation to obtain '''locomotion fluorescence''' as depicted in Fig. 3 of the publication below.
+The here published python scripts implement the steps and calculation to obtain **locomotion fluorescence** as depicted in Fig. 3 of the publication below.